chhikara/Folder-Synchronisation/README.md

 $ pip install watchdog

-2. Run python file in the folder which you want to synchronize your drones to.
+2. Run socialCopsUpload.py file in the folder which you want to synchronize your drones to.

-3. Run python file in the drone folder.
+3. Run socialCopsDownload.py file in the drone folder.